dinosauria123/Koko/README.md

 Koko is raytracing software for the design and analysis of optical imaging and illumination systems.
-Koko has evolved from the optics design program KDP that was made open-source by its original developer James E. Klein (see KDP-LICENSE).
-The software provides the tools needed to design, analyze, and fabricate complex optical systems:
+Koko has evolved from the optics design program KDP-2 that was made open-source by its original developer James E. Klein (see KDP-LICENSE).
+The software provides the tools needed to design, analyze, and fabricate complex optical
+systems:

-* Focal and afocal optical systems
+* Focal and afocal optical systems with decenters and tilts
 * Paraxial raytracing
 * Sequential and non-sequential raytracing
 * Spherical, aspheric, diffractive, and user-defined surfaces
 * Multi-configuration raytracing (zoom lenses, interferometers, etc.)
-* Spot diagrams, wavefront and aberration analysis
+* Spot diagrams, wavefront, and aberration analysis
 * Lens optimization
 * Macro language
 * Tolerance analysis